Balinese

 - Parental Engagement

-- Parents are highly involved in their children's education, often participating in school activities and cultural education.
+- Parents are actively involved in their children's education, often participating in school activities and ceremonies.

 - Family And Social Structure